American University of Iraq, Sulaimani: Sulaimani Forum

 The Sulaimani Forum is an annual forum to open dialogue and debate on the challenging regional political issues concerning the Middle East.
 The Forum is held in March every year and focuses on the most pressing local and regional issues through in-depth panel discussions and debates.
 The Forum invites prominent speakers and specialists on topics from both within Iraq, the wider region, and Europe and the United States.
 The Forum is covered extensively by the local and international media.
 During the inaugural Forum in 2013, the event trended on Twitter with #SulaimaniForum in Egypt and Iraq.
 The event explored the changing dynamics of the Middle East and created a very open debate on issues such as Iraq's internal and external relations, oil, security, Kurdistan and the Arab Spring, etc. The speakers and panelists included distinguished names such as Hoshyar Zebari, Zalmay Khalilzad, and Max Rodenbeck among others.
 “For an Iraqi Kurd and someone who has attended many such events around the world, the Sulaimani Forum provided the most relevant discussions on Iraq, its politics and future,” reviewed Kurdish journalist and commentator Hiwa Osman on his blog.
 The second Sulaimani Forum, “Navigating Challenges in the Middle East” brought together experts from around the region on 4–5 March 2014.
 The list of speakers included Nechirvan Barzani, Prime Minister of the KRG, who gave a speech at the forum.
 Others included Hoshyar Zebari, Ahmet Davutoğlu, Zalmay Khalilzad, Falah Al Fayad and Bernard Kouchner.
 This Forum was also covered extensively by several media and publications.
 “While its unofficial epithet, The Davos of the Middle East, may be ambitious, the 2014 Sulaimani Forum, hosted by the American University of Iraq, Sulaimani (AUIS) on March 4th and 5th, was not far off the mark—especially considering that this year’s annual Forum was only the second of its kind,” reviewed the Invest In Group, covering the highlights of the Forum.

-Subsequent Forums have been held in 2015, 2016, 2017, and 2019.
-The seventh Sulaimani Forum is scheduled to take place March 10–11, 2022.